mayank99/open-styleable/README.md

 ## Development

 This demo is built with 11ty.
-All html routes go in the `pages/` directory, and all CSS (and other assets) live in the `public` directory.
+All test pages go in the `pages/` directory.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/mayank99/open-styleable)